Distributed Multi-Agent Reinforcement Learning Based on Graph-Induced Local Value Functions: Local Value Function and Learning Graph

-In this section, we introduce how to design an appropriate LVF for each agent, which involves only partial agents, but its gradient w.r.t. the local policy parameter is the same as that of the global value-function.
+In this section, we introduce how to design an appropriate LVF for each agent, which involves only partial agents, but its gradient w.r.t. the local policy parameter is the same as that of the GVF.